 The FS test work included flowsheet development test work using a split of a 100 t lithium-mica greisen ore sample.
 This ore was mined by drilling and blasting in the Zinnwald visitor underground mine from ore body B02, one of the biggest ore bodies in the deposit.
-During the development of the FS, the flowsheet of the mineral processing from PFS has been confirmed.
-Some changes have been made in pyrometallurgy and hydrometallurgy:
+During the development of the FS, the PERC PFS mineral processing flowsheet was confirmed.
+Some changes have been made in pyrometallurgy and hydrometallurgy, these were: